 Funder: Bureau of Arms Control and Nonproliferation

-Summary: Supports projects to identify, assess, and mitigate proliferation risks posed by AI-enabled chemical and biological molecular models and to advance nonproliferation safeguards.
+Summary: Supports research, safeguards, and international engagement to mitigate proliferation risks posed by AI-enabled chemical and biological molecular models.